-The next seven pages each show one of the maps issued to the project fieldworkers, with all the territories found in 2018 on that map shown, based on the analysis described in the preceding section.
-(Only seven of the 12 maps are shown - the remaining five maps did not show any other territories that were not wholly on one or more of these seven)
+The next nine pages each show one of the maps issued to the project fieldworkers, with all the territories found in 2019 on that map shown, based on the analysis described in the preceding section.
+(Only nine of the 12 maps are shown - the remaining three maps did not show any other territories that were not wholly on one or more of these nine)

 The Watch-points are the grey numbers in circles.
-All territories are numbered on each map (in red), to ensure all have been counted (1-64).
-In addition, there was a probable additional territory east of Shooting Box, and a possible additional territory west of Wildmoor.
-A single page summary map showing all the territories (Map 8) is shown on page 17.
+All territories are numbered on each map (in red), to ensure all have been counted (1-52, plus two corrections, 7A and 33A).
+A single page summary map showing all the territories (Map 10) is shown on page 21.

-The total number estimated from the Survey maps is 64 - 66 territorial males, fractionally better than the previous highest ever recorded, in 2012.
+The total number estimated from the Survey maps is 54 territorial males, rather less than the highest ever recorded, 64 - 66 last year.